-- We launched Hiram Health – a curricular and co-curricular program that positions Hiram to be the destination for undergraduates who want to study health, embody a healthy lifestyle, and help their classmates and faculty build a healthy campus community.
+- We built upon Hiram Health – a curricular and co-curricular program that positions Hiram to be the destination for undergraduates who want to study health, embody a healthy lifestyle, and help their classmates and faculty foster a healthy campus community.
 In early February, we approved a new Public Health major that will be “on the books” in Fall 2017.
 The new program is a perfect complement to other health-related majors that carry on our long tradition of preparing compassionate caregivers to develop the clinical and interpersonal skills required to care for the whole person.

-- We bolstered the number of faculty and staff in our nursing program and hired new faculty in classics, economics, mathematics and public health, thus strengthening our commitment to the provision of a well-rounded, liberal education.
+- We bolstered the number of faculty and staff in our nursing program and hired new faculty in classics, economics, mathematics, and public health, thus strengthening our commitment to the provision of a well-rounded, liberal education.

-While we made great strides, we have much ground yet to travel this year.
-Throughout the spring semester, several projects are in the works.
+While we have already made great strides, we have much ground yet to travel this year.
+Throughout the spring semester, several projects will be shaped, launched, and refined.

 Let’s all strive for such a life.